Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Data

+A commonly used kernel is the Radial Basis Function (RBF) kernel, also known as the Gaussian kernel \citep{buhmann2000radial}:

+where $l$ is the length-scale and $\sigma_f^2$ is the signal variance.
+The choice of kernel is crucial, as it controls the properties of the GP and the function space being modeled \citep{schulz2018tutorial}.

-\subsubsection{GPR with the python package scikit-learn}
+\subsubsection{GPR with The Python Package Scikit-learn}

-In our work, we used scikit-learn \citep{pedregosa2011scikit} to do the GPR.
-Scikit-learn \citep{pedregosa2011scikit} is a popular open-source machine learning library in Python, which is built on top of NumPy \citep{oliphant2006guide}, SciPy \citep{virtanen2020scipy}, and matplotlib \citep{tosi2009matplotlib}.
-The kernel we used is the RBF \citep{buhmann2000radial} Kernel, which is a default choice widely used in GPR and suitable for modeling smooth functions.
+In our work, we used the Python package scikit-learn \citep{pedregosa2011scikit} to perform Gaussian Process Regression.
+Scikit-learn is a widely-used open-source machine learning library built on top of NumPy \citep{oliphant2006guide}, SciPy \citep{virtanen2020scipy}, and matplotlib \citep{tosi2009matplotlib}.

-We tried the GPR with the OHD data (table. \ref{tab:32ohd}), the result shown in Fig. \ref{fig:gp}.
-As we can see in the Fig. \ref{fig:gp}, the GPR actually can complete the task of $H(z)$ as well, but the shape of the distribution is not ideal enough.
-When there are many data points, the region of $95\%$ is narrow.
-On the other hand, when there are less data points, we can get a larger region of $95\%$, such as in the redshift range of $[1.75,2]$.
-We hope the shape of the distribution has a relatively balanced interval, like the distribution in Fig. \ref{fig:mockhz}.
+We employed the RBF kernel \citep{buhmann2000radial}, which is the default and most commonly used kernel for GPR.
+It is well-suited for modeling smooth, continuous functions and provides a good balance between model flexibility and generalization performance.

-\subsubsection{The generation of the covariance matrix}
+\subsubsection{The Generation of The Covariance Matrix}

-With the $H(z)$ reconstructed with the GPR (shown in Fig. \ref{fig:gp}), we can calculate the covariance matrix, which we will use as the input data in the neural network.
+In Gaussian process regression, the covariance matrix encodes the correlations between both observed and reconstructed points.
+Even when the number of reconstruction points exceeds the number of observations, the predictive distribution is fully determined by the kernel-induced covariance structure, which governs both the mean prediction and the associated uncertainties.
+Therefore, we generated the covariance matrix with the GP reconstruction.
 There are some specifically key steps of the process of calculating the covariance matrix:

-(1).
-Sample 1000 sets of $H(z)$ in every specific redshift via the Gaussian distribution $\mathcal{N}(H(z),\sigma_{H(z)})$, where $H(z)$ and $\sigma_{H(z)}$ are the observational Hubble parameter and corresponding errors.
+\textbf{(1)}.
+Sampling 1000 sets of $H(z)$ in every specific redshift from the Gaussian process reconstruction $\mathcal{N}(H(z),\sigma_{H(z)})$.
 In other word, firstly we will generate an array in shape $(200,1000)$ (Because we have 200 redshift in the range $z\in[0,2]$.).

-(2).
+\textbf{(2)}.
 For two Hubble parameters at the redshift $z_1$ and $z_2$, the covariance between them can be calculated by comparing the 1000 $H(z_1)$ and 1000 $H(z_2)$ values using the equation:

 where $N = 1000$, which means the number of data points at the $H(z_1)$ and $H(z_2)$, and $\Bar{H}$$(z)$ means the average value of the 1000 $H(z)$ data points.